← all posts

 Why Claude Code Alone Isn't Enough: Building a Business Agent Operating System

-Not because Claude Code is missing features.
-Because a single tool in a terminal session isn’t a system.
-And running a business requires a system.
+But Claude Code alone is not enough to run a business on AI agents.
+A single tool in a terminal session isn’t a system, and running a business requires one.

 What a business agent operating system actually is

-My business agent operating system is not software.
+A business agent operating system is not software.
 It’s barely even code.
 It’s a conceptual architecture - a way of organising Claude Code so it operates like a team instead of a single tool.

-Here’s what it actually consists of:
+Here’s what it consists of:

-- An agents folder full of markdown instruction files.
+An agents folder full of markdown instruction files.
 Each one defines a specialist - an SEO expert, a value architect, a voice agent, a blog writer.
-When I need a specific type of thinking, I load the right instruction file.
-Claude Code becomes that expert.
+Load the right instruction file and Claude Code becomes that expert.
+A clients folder with isolated workspaces gives each client their own directory, their own status files, their own context.
+No bleed between projects.

 Why this works better than a framework